mwalter/MavenDependencyChecker/README.md

 ## Usage
 Select the Maven POM file (pom.xml) in the project explorer view of IntelliJ IDEA.
-Right-click the file and choose "Check for Maven Dependency Updates".
+Right-click the file and choose "Check for Maven Dependency Updates" from the context menu.
 <!-- Plugin description end -->

 ## Installation